The Diamond Circle: Iceland Travel Guide

 Húsavík

-Húsavik in North IcelandWhen you start driving south on road 85, you will see more and more of houses.
+Húsavik in North IcelandWhen you start driving south on road 85, you will see more and more houses.
 From Mánárbakki museum to Húsavík, you have a 22km/13.7 miles drive ahead of you on a road that improves the closer you get to Húsavík, the biggest town on the Diamond Circle.

-After a 11km/6.8 miles drive, you’ll have the smallest and maybe the cutest little swimming pool called Heiðabær swimming pool.
-From here you have a 34.8km/21.6 miles leisurely drive back to Lake Mývatn where you have concluded the Diamond Circle, the short version.
-That’s a 197km/122.4 miles long drive and if driven nonstop, it’s just over 3 hours.
+After an 11km/6.8 miles drive, you’ll find the smallest and maybe the cutest little swimming pool called Heiðabær swimming pool.
+From here you have a 34.8km/21.6 miles leisurely drive back to Lake Mývatn where you have concluded the short version of the Diamond Circle.
+That’s a 197km/122.4 mile drive and if driven nonstop, it’s just over 3 hours.

-Diamond Circle – The Long version
+Diamond Circle – The long version

 Just over 2km/1 mile north of this crossroad, you have the neglected Hafragilsfoss Waterfall (2c).
 Another stunning waterfall which requires a small hike and doesn’t have a dedicated parking lot (see map).
-If you decide to check it out, make sure you park your camper van away from the road but remember, off road driving is forbidden in Iceland.
+If you decide to check it out, make sure you park your camper van away from the road but remember, off-road driving is forbidden in Iceland.

-Goðafoss – The Waterfall of the gods
+Goðafoss – The waterfall of the gods

 Proposing by GoðafossGoðafoss meaning the waterfall of the gods, got its name when the lawspeaker Þorgeir Ljósvetningagoði made Christianity the official religion of Iceland.
 It is said that when he returned from Alþingi, Þorgeir threw his statues of the Norse gods into the waterfall and hence the name.